tomas-sucena/2023-FEUP-FSI/CTFs/CTF6.md

 # XSS + CSRF

-In this Capture the Flag, we are required to perform a XSS attack on a website where only the admin should be capable of providing us with the flag.
+In this CTF, we are required to perform a XSS attack on a website where only an administrator should be capable of providing us with the flag.

 ## Exploration

+Upon accessing http://ctf-fsi.fe.up.pt:5004, we started investigating the website.
+Considering the title of this challenge, we were particularly interested in understanding the requests it could make.
+The pages we found are listed below:

-### Input Page:
+### Input Page

 ![img](images/website_input.png)

-This page allows us to input a message, for the admins to review.
+This page allows us to input a message for the admins to review.
 When the "Submit" button is pressed, that message is displayed in the following page.

-### Request Page:
+### Request Page

 ![img](images/website_show_test.png)